Working together to keep our community safe

 Go through the Daily Symptom Checklist with your child before they leave the house each morning.
 Don't risk the health of your child or their community by sending them to school with symptoms.

-IMPORTANT: If you have not already done so, fill out the COVID-19 Testing Consent Form for yourself (staff) or your child (student).
+- IMPORTANT: The Testing Consent Form needs to be filled out every year.
+Please fill out the COVID-19 Testing Consent Form for your child (student).